IBM/rpg-genai-data/docs/pages/expanded_qna_format.md

 the response that the LLM *should* provide
 - **TASK_TYPE** =
 What type of task is being attempted: explain/prototype/unittest/fixed-to-free
-- **DIFFICULTY** =
+- **METADATA** =
-Difficulty of question on a scale from 0 to 5 where 5 is the most difficult and 0 is trival
+Additional metadata that document the difficulty of this question and relevant attributes that will determin the right prompt

 These JSONL files will be found in the [AIforIBMi repo](https://github.com/AIforIBMi/rpg-genai-data) under
 ```/data/<task_name>/<your_directory>```.